P4ndro/Data-Cleaning-Project/README.md

 ---

-## 🔗 Next Steps
+## 🔍 Next Steps

-- Load the cleaned `layoffs_staging2` into a BI tool (e.g. Tableau, Power BI)
+Once the data is clean, you can load `layoffs_staging2` into a BI tool (like Tableau or Power BI) and explore questions like:

-- Analyze:
-  - Layoff trends over time
+- How have layoffs changed over time?
-  - Industry-specific job cuts
-  - Regional patterns based on `country` or `location`
+- Which industries were hit the hardest?
+- Are there any trends by country or region?

 ---

-## 📌 Notes
+## 📝 Notes

-- SQL code is written for **MySQL** — minor adjustments may be needed for other databases
+- This project uses **MySQL syntax**, but you can tweak the SQL to work with other databases.
-- Designed to showcase **practical SQL data cleaning skills** on your portfolio or CV
+- It’s a great example of hands-on SQL cleaning for your portfolio or resume.
-- Scripts are modular — run in the listed order for expected results
+- Each script is standalone — just run them in order to get the final cleaned table.

 ---

-Feel free to fork, adapt, or expand this pipeline for your own datasets or analysis workflows!
+Feel free to use or adapt this project for your own datasets!